stetson06/stetson06.github.io/_posts/2022-01-23-causal-impact.md

 causal_impact_df.columns = ["member", "non_member"]
 ```
 <br>
-A sample of this data (the first 5 days of data) can be seen below:
+A sample of this data (the first five days of data) can be seen below:
 <br>
 <br>